-The Douro Valley is one of the most beautiful places to visit in Portugal and a must for wine lovers.
-The Douro wine region is the oldest demarcated wine region in the world and a UNESCO World heritage site since 2001.
+The Douro Valley is one of my favourite places to visit in Portugal it is a must for wine lovers.
+The Douro wine region is the oldest demarcated wine region in the world and has been a UNESCO World heritage site since 2001.
 It was originally mapped out in 1760’s, more than a decade before its nearest rival Tuscany.
 The Douro was originally demarcated for Port Wine.
 It was not until 1998 that further legislation was passed for the table wines of the region that made a clear difference between the two wines.

 There are a range of options for travelling to the Douro including a boat trip from Porto, train and car options.
 It’s important to pick the one that best suits your budget and time available as well as personal preferences.

-It is possible to take a day trip from Porto to Douro Valley though we would definitely recommmend you stay longer.
-To experience the region at a relaxed pace 4-5 days would be ideal to visit Douro Valley.
+It is possible to take a day trip from Porto to Douro Valley though we would definitely recommend you stay longer.
+To experience the region at a relaxed pace 3 -4 days would be ideal to visit Douro Valley.
 You can check our 3 day Douro Valley Itinerary here

 The train from Porto to Douro Valley takes about 3 hours and 30 minutes from Porto to the end of the Douro line at Pocinho.
 The Douro Valley train departs from São Bento and Campanhã Stations in Porto and a ticket costs €13.55 one way.
 It may seem like a long journey, but time will fly as the train clings to the riverbank with magnificent views of the Douro River and terraced vineyards.